BestReviews is reader-supported and may earn an affiliate commission. Details

 A 4K camera provides clean and crisp videos with customizable angles.
-Powerful motor keeps the drone stable even in high-wind conditions.
-Offers an impressive 60 minutes of flight time, so users don't need to worry about battery power during flight.
+A powerful motor keeps the drone stable even in high winds.
+Offers an impressive 60 minutes of flight time.
 Includes handy features such as a Follow Me mode and Hand Gesture shots.

 Features an innovative motion controller.
 VR-compatible.
 Super-wide 4K camera.
 Max range of 6.2 miles.
 Optimized for beginners.
 Customizable LEDs.
 Emergency brake.
 Simple setup.